 In the 1990s, Nicola L. returned to feminism through series of paintings and works on paper.
 For Poems by Dorothy Parker (1994), she created collages on wood that included a snail form along with a snippet of a poem.
 The Femme Fatale paintings (1995), made from painted bed sheets accompanied by images and texts, explored women who had died tragic or violent deaths, among them Marilyn Monroe, Billie Holiday and Ulrike Meinhof.

 Towards the end of her life, the artist continued to develop her Penetrables series, with several public performances, including The Blue Cape, which premiered in Cuba in 2002, followed by performances on the Great Wall of China (2005) and the Venice Biennale (2017).
 The artist's Red Coat was most recently performed in London on the occasion of the work's display at Tate Modern in 2015.

-Nicola L.'s work has been acquired by international collections including Beaubourg Museum (Centre Pompidou), Paris; FRAC Bretagne, France; Gallery of Modern Art, Glasgow; Musée d'Arts Plastiques, Brussels; Museum of Contemporary Art, Antwerp; and MAMCO, Geneva.
+Nicola L.'s work has been acquired by international collections including Beaubourg Museum (Centre Pompidou), Paris; FRAC Bretagne, Rennes; Gallery of Modern Art, Glasgow; Art & Design Atomium Museum (ADAM), Brussels; Museum of Contemporary Art, Antwerp; and MAMCO, Geneva.